Ken Wilber: Theory of truth

 Wilber believes that the mystical traditions of the world provide access to, and knowledge of, a transcendental reality which is perennial, consistent throughout all times and cultures.
 This proposition underlies the whole of his conceptual edifice, and is an unquestioned assumption.
 According to David L. McMahan, the perennial position is "largely dismissed by scholars", but "has lost none of its popularity".
 Mainstream academia favor a constructivist approach, which is rejected by Wilber as a dangerous relativism.
 Wilber juxtaposes this generalization to plain materialism, presented as the main paradigm of regular science.
 (Note: Wilber: "Are the mystics and sages insane?
 Because they all tell variations on the same story, don't they?
 The story of awakening one morning and discovering you are one with the All, in a timeless and eternal and infinite fashion.
 Yes, maybe they are crazy, these divine fools.
 Maybe they are mumbling idiots in the face of the Abyss.
 Maybe they need a nice, understanding therapist.
 Yes, I'm sure that would help.
 But then, I wonder.
 Maybe the evolutionary sequence really is from matter to body to mind to soul to spirit, each transcending and including, each with a greater depth and greater consciousness and wider embrace.
 And in the highest reaches of evolution, maybe, just maybe, an individual's consciousness does indeed touch infinity—a total embrace of the entire Kosmos—a Kosmic consciousness that is Spirit awakened to its own true nature.
 It's at least plausible.
 And tell me: is that story, sung by mystics and sages the world over, any crazier than the scientific materialism story, which is that the entire sequence is a tale told by an idiot, full of sound and fury, signifying absolutely nothing?
 Listen very carefully: just which of those two stories actually sounds totally insane?")

-In his later works, Wilber argues that manifest reality is composed of four domains, and that each domain, or "quadrant", has its own truth-standard, or test for validity:
+In his later works, Wilber argues that manifest reality is composed of four domains, and that each domain, or "quadrant", has its own truth-standard, or test for validity (a relativist schema, in other words):